lis-epfl/micro-502/docs/faq/faq.rst

 Webots is super slow
 -------------
 Remove shadows to make it quicker.
 Tools / preferences / OpenGL / disable shadows, disable anti-aliasing.
+Also disable ambient occlusion.
 If it is still too slow, switch to wireframe rendering (Shift+W).
 To return to normal rendering, press Shift+P.

 Crazyflie does not power on
 ----------------------------